MichaelTrikergiotis/mtl/docs/naming.md

 #include <algorithm>
 ```

-Comments inside the scope of a function start with non capital letter and don't end with a period punctuation mark.
+Comments inside the scope of a function start with a non capital letter and don't end with a period punctuation mark.
 All comments should have a single space after the double slashes.
 May have an informal tone.

 ```c++
 // this is a comment inside the scope of a function